 Running paid LinkedIn campaigns at any volume means you need a LinkedIn ad creative API, not a design tool.
-The catch: most text-to-image models produce unreadable text and generic 1024×1024 squares you have to crop, retouch, and retype in Photoshop before uploading to Campaign Manager.
+Most text-to-image models still produce unreadable text and generic 1024×1024 squares — so the workflow becomes: generate, crop, retouch, retype the headline in Photoshop, then upload to Campaign Manager.

-This guide walks through a different approach: describe the ad in natural language, get back a 1200×628 PNG at the exact sponsored-post format with headlines and CTAs rendered as real text — not diffusion pixels.
-One API call, one file, ready for upload.
+This guide walks through a different approach.
+Describe the ad in natural language, get back a 1200×628 PNG at the exact sponsored-post format with the headline, stat, and CTA rendered as real HTML/CSS text on top of the visual — not diffusion pixels.
+One API call, one file ready for upload.

 Step by step